 Expected Role of Local Bodies

-Mr. Ashley emphasized that under the Task Force’s proposed approach, the list of PIE categories in paragraph R400.14 would need to be refined at the local level for the right entities are scoped in.
+Mr. Ashley emphasized that under the Task Force’s proposed approach, the list of PIE categories in paragraph R400.14 would need to be refined at the local level for the right entities to be scoped in.

 He noted that the Task Force has identified a number of actions that aim to mitigate the risk of local bodies not appropriately refining the high level list of categories as part of the adoption process or simply adopting it as is.
 Mr. Ashley highlighted that with the assistance of the IFAC Quality and Development team, a recent questionnaire was circulated to approximately 40 professional accountancy organizations (PAOs) from mainly less developed jurisdictions.
 Mr. Ashley pointed out that the 20 or so responses received were primarily from PAOs in Asia and Africa that have a mix of direct, shared or no authority to adopt the Code.
 He further noted that many of them already have a local PIE definition and that there was strong indication from the responses received that local refinement can be achieved without any significant adoption issue relating to local body capacity.
 Mr. Ashley also noted that the IESBA did not support the use of a rebuttable presumption as a mitigation strategy, primarily on the basis that such an approach would amount to stepping into the role, and infringing on the authority, of local bodies.